 As many as half of men with diabetes have low testosterone, when randomly tested.
 Scientists aren't sure whether diabetes causes low testosterone, or the other way around.

 Obesity and low testosterone are tightly linked.
 Obese men are more likely to have low testosterone.
 Men with very low testosterone are also more likely to become obese.

 Fat cells metabolize testosterone to estrogen, lowering testosterone levels.
 Also, obesity reduces levels of sex hormone binding globulin (SHBG), a protein that carries testosterone in the blood.
-Less SHBG means less testosterone.
+Less SHBG means less free testosterone.

 Losing weight through exercise can increase testosterone levels.
-Testosterone supplements in men with low testosterone can also reduce obesity slightly.

 Metabolic Syndrome and Low Testosterone